r0tifer/CredentialExposure/README.md

    * `DomainName`, `DomainControllers`, and `BaseDN` for your Active Directory environment.
    * `HIBPApiKey` and `HIBPUserAgent` with the credentials issued to your organisation.
    * `NotifyUser` / `NotifyManager` toggles plus SMTP settings when you want email alerts.
-   * Generate the `EmailUserPassword` value with `Get-PwndNotifcationPassworSecret` while signed in as the service account that will run the module, then paste the encrypted output into the settings file.
+   * Generate the `EmailUserPassword` value with `Get-ExposureNotificationSecret` while signed in as the service account that will run the module, then paste the encrypted output into the settings file.
    * `ManagersToNotify` and `ReportingFrequency` (Weekly or Monthly) for executive rollups.
 2. Ensure the account running audits can replicate directory data and send email through the configured SMTP relay.
 3. Keep the settings file in `C:\PwndPassCheck` for the built-in defaults or pass a custom location with `-SettingsPath` when executing commands.